FREQUENTLY ASKED QUESTIONS

 Can I print titles?

 HEB follows fair-use rights and restrictions for all books on the site.
 Since most material on this site is licensed for electronic distribution only, this means that you may print pages for your personal research use only.
-After choosing the “PDF” page view option for any given title, three pages may be viewed and printed at a time to allow users to follow a citation or extract a quotation.
+After choosing the “PDF” page view option for any given title, ten pages may be viewed and printed at a time to allow users to follow a citation or extract a quotation.

 What format are your books in?
 Does HEB use any new media?